Humanities and Social Sciences, Cornwall

 Research supervision:

-I am interested in supervising research projects that engage with the history of historiography and historical culture, as well as memory, commemoration, and the reception of the past.
-However, I would be very open to discussing proposals from students interested in the history of ideas in Britain more broadly, especially regarding intellectual and cultural discourses of knowledge, disciplines, religion, and gender.
+I am interested in supervising research projects that engage with the history of historiography and historical culture, and any historical subjects with interdisciplinary reach.
+I would be very open to discussing proposals from students interested in the history of ideas in Britain more broadly, especially regarding intellectual and cultural discourses of knowledge, belief, and reason.

 View full profile